CUCyber/hooks/README.md

 CU Cyber Hooks
 ==============

-In this repository is the Docker image used to automate cucyber.net.
+The specification for the Docker image to automate building the hackpack and presentations for cucyber.net.